benoitnabholz/VCF2Fasta/README.md

                         Print all positions corresponding to the reference scaffolds (i.e., from start to end)

 -----
-# Example file
+## Example file
-A tool dataset is present in the directory data
+A tool dataset is present in the directory data.
+This dataset have been created using the data of [Delmore et al. 2020](https://elifesciences.org/articles/54462).

 To use the program: